-In 1946 a man of Chinese heritage penned a revealing article in HUSH Free Press, a popular (and often anti-Asian) tabloid magazine.
+In 1946 a man of Chinese heritage produced a revealing article for HUSH Free Press, a popular (and often anti-Asian) tabloid magazine.
 "The average male Chinese labors under a disability in this Christian country," he wrote.

-Under certain conditions which are not too liberal, he can be admitted to Canadian citizenship; but the Canadian government doesn't want him to bring any women with him.
-That rather puts him "on the spot."
+"Under certain conditions which are not too liberal, he can be admitted to Canadian citizenship; but the Canadian government doesn't want him to bring any women with him.
+That rather puts him 'on the spot.'
 He is a very human fellow.
 He likes female companionship.
 He likes kiddies.
 What shall he do?-live like a celibate, or share someone else's wife, or get a white wife or lady friend of his own.
-What would you do under similar circumstances?22
+What would you do under similar circumstances?"

 Men actively pursued three types of relationships: dating and long-term companionate relationships; common-law and legal marriage; and commercial sex, which was sometimes also companionate.
-The writer claimed men of Chinese heritage had "hundreds [of women] to pick from":

-Some of them are good, average women seeking only a thrill.
+The writer claimed men of Chinese heritage had "hundreds [of women] to pick from": "Some of them are good, average women seeking only a thrill.
 Some are trampettes seeking pick-ups.
-Many of them are unfortunates looking for food, shelter, money and kindness which their own race refuses them; and they find these things, sometimes on a quid pro quo basis, sometimes in the form of pure kindness and sympathy."23 white heritage in the newly established movie theatres, dance halls, and roller rinks, women flirted with men of Chinese heritage who worked at, managed, or owned one of the many small inexpensive restaurants that popped up in the late 1910s and early 1920s.
+Many of them are unfortunates looking for food, shelter, money and kindness which their own race refuses them; and they find these things, sometimes on a quid pro quo basis, sometimes in the form of pure kindness and sympathy."23

-Whether driven by poverty or by an attraction to the exotic "other," women of white heritage pursued relationships with men of Chinese heritage even when it meant risking incarceration on charges of incorrigibility.24 Like girls and women who sought out companionship of men of
+Whether driven by poverty or by an attraction to the exotic "other," women of white heritage pursued relationships with men of Chinese heritage even when it meant risking incarceration on charges of incorrigibility.24 Like girls and women who sought out the companionship of men of white heritage in the newly established movie theatres, dance halls, and roller rinks, women flirted with men of Chinese heritage who worked at, managed, or owned one of the many small inexpensive restaurants that popped up in the late 1910s and early 1920s.

-Canadians of white heritage recognized that immigration laws prohibiting entry to women of Chinese heritage meant that men would seek out relationships with non-Chinese women.
-Let was largely because of white opposition to race-mixing, interracial marriage, and mixed-race children that laws were passed in British Columbia, Saskatchewan, and Ontario prohibiting men of Chinese heritage from hiring "white women."
+Canadians of white heritage recognized that immigration laws prohibiting entry to women of Chinese heritage meant that men would seek out relationships with non-Chinese women.25 It was largely because of white opposition to race-mixing, interracial marriage, and mixed-race children that laws were passed in British Columbia, Saskatchewan, and Ontario prohibiting men of Chinese heritage from hiring "white women."
 Many non-Asians opposed these laws and supported efforts to overturn them.
-Nevertheless, fears that white women would be endangered by Chinese men abounded, and from the 1880s to World War Two the idea that men of Asian heritage posed a "yellow peril" was reinforced in the political sphere, the courts, the print media, on the streets, and in workplaces, although with decreasing intensity with each passing decade.
+Nevertheless, fears that white women would be endangered by Chinese men abounded, and from the 1880s to the Second World War, the idea that men of Asian heritage posed a "yellow peril" was reinforced in the political sphere, the courts, the print media, on the streets, and in workplaces, although with decreasing intensity with each passing decade.